pprcht/irmsd/README.md

                         Optional output file for sorted / clustered results.
 ```

-For more information refer to the docs.
+For more information refer to the docs (pprcht.github.io/irmsd/)[https://pprcht.github.io/irmsd/].

 <br>

 ### Python Script Usage
-A list of the provided functions and types can be found in the docs.
+A list of the provided functions and types can be found in the docs (pprcht.github.io/irmsd/generated/irmsd.html#module-irmsd)[https://pprcht.github.io/irmsd/generated/irmsd.html#module-irmsd].
 A simple function could look like this:
 ```python
 from irmsd import read_structures, sorter_irmsd_molecule